-Or can be run by other youth organisations-but these are of course lacking
+- Or it can be run by other youth organisations-but these are of course lacking

 Cannot be charged with an offence but can be subject to:-

-Local child curfew– police can ban a child being in a public place between 9pm and 6am.
-If out must be with an adult.
-Lasts 90 days.
+- Local child curfew– Police can ban a child being in a public place between 9pm and 6am.

-If they regularly break the law they can be taken into care and or their parents held responsible for their behaviour- back to the parenting orders etc.
+- If the child regularly breaks the law they can be taken into care and or their parents held responsible for their behavior- (back to the parenting orders etc).

 Modern slavery laws are now being used as it is essentially child exploitation and trafficking

-Labour MP Anne Coffey has done a report into it but does not even touch the surface.
+The then Labour MP Anne Coffey has done a report into grooming and child slavery however, it does not even touch the surface.

-County Lines- name comes from the names given to the drugs lines run by the dealers- very simple- county because they’re not in London.
+The name comes from the names given to the drug lines run by the dealers- very simple- county because they’re not in London.